nicoesve/latexSymb/README.md

-# Use R to Write LaTeX Code in RMarkdown Documents"
+# Use R to Write LaTeX Code in R Markdown Documents

-Technical reports written in RMarkdown usually include mathematical symbols.
+Technical reports written in R Markdown usually include mathematical symbols.
-RMarkdown addresses that by supporting the inclussion of raw LaTeX code.
+R Markdown addresses that by supporting the inclussion of raw LaTeX code.
 Depending on the desired output format, the code gets rendered by some LaTeX engine.
 This feature is very convenient.

 The issue here is that writing LaTeX code can be cumbersome and the result is usually hard to read.
 Although the use of `newcommand` can alleviate that, in practice people use it infrequently.
-The idea behind this package is that if you're writing an RMarkdown report, you're already using R, so yuo might as well use it to write your LaTeX code as well.
+The idea behind this package is that if you're writing an R Markdown report, you're already using R, so you might as well use it to write your LaTeX code as well.

 ## Example